AzharZouhir/algerian-baccalaureate-archive/README.md

 The goal of this project is to provide a clean, well-organized, and permanent collection of past BAC exam papers for all subjects and streams.
 This makes it easier for Algerian students to prepare for their exams and for educators to find resources.

-All files are sourced from [ency-education.com](https://www.ency-education.com/).
+All files are sourced from all sites across the internet.
 This repository is an unofficial mirror created to ensure the longevity and accessibility of these valuable materials.
 </details>

 <details>